wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-dataverse-table-structure/includes/3-exercise.md

     - **Display Name:** *LocationTable*

         The **Plural display name** will auto populate automatically, you can choose to modify it but, in our case, we will use the default.

     - **Primary Name Column Display Name:** *LocationId* (Note: the primary name is the column showed to users when they select records from this table, also the column shown on the many side when a Lookup column is used)

-1. Click **Create**, at the bottom.
+1. Select **Create**, at the bottom.

-1. Under the **Columns** tab, find the *LocationId* field and click on it.
+1. Under the **Columns** tab, find the *LocationId* field and Select it.

 1. On the columns tab, on the right, change the **Data type** from Text to **Autonumber**.